Texas Tech University System: Angelo State University

 Angelo State University is a public university with an enrollment of 10,826 (fall 2021) located in San Angelo, Texas.
 It was founded in 1928 as a two-year college.
 In 1965, the school began offering four-year degrees and 10 years later became part of the Texas State University System.

 Angelo State University offers 48 undergraduate degrees, 28 masters and two doctoral degree programs.
 The university is divided into five colleges, Health and Human Services, Arts and Humanities, Education, Graduate Studies and Research, Engineering and Business.
+Their athletic program competes in the Lone Star Conference as a part of the NCAA Division II.

 In March 2007, Rep. Drew Darby and Sen. Robert Duncan co-sponsored House Bill 3564, which aimed to realign Angelo State with the Texas Tech University System.
 The merger received widespread support in both Lubbock and San Angelo.
 The bill was approved by the full House on April 24, 2007, and by the Senate in a unanimous vote on May 15, 2007.
 On May 23, 2007, Gov. Rick Perry signed the bill.
 A companion amendment to the Texas Constitution went before voters on November 6, 2007, as Proposition 1, which passed 66.28 percent in favor to 33.72 percent against.